-The Public Works department has developed several policies below to address specific road and right of way improvements and safety concerns in the Township and to better serve our community.
+The Service Department - Public Works has developed several policies below to address specific road and right of way improvements and safety concerns in the Township and to better serve our community.
 Please click any of the policies below to get more information.

-In 2012 the Public Works department began a program of updgrading roadway traffic signs to improve visibility and safety concerns and continues this process along Township roadways.
-The Public Works department continues to maintain signs and upgrade roadways as the Township resurfaces roads.
+In 2012 the Deerfield Township began a program of updgrading roadway traffic signs to improve visibility and safety concerns and continues this process along Township roadways.
+The Service Department continues to maintain signs and upgrade roadways as the Township resurfaces roads.

 Sidewalk Repair and Replacement Policy

 Master Path Plan